ngr900/data-transform/README.md

 Throws: `DataTransformError`

-## instructions
+### Instructions

 Instructions may be provided as an array of instruction objects, or a single instruction object (if you only need one transformation).
-An instruction object can have the following properties:
+An instruction object may have the following properties:
 - `from` - required, specifies the properties to be extracted from the source object.
 Can take the form of:
   - a `string` dot path (e.g. `"foo.bar.baz"`) or an `array` path (e.g. `['foo', 'bar', 'baz']`) to extract a single property
   - `null` to extract the entire root source object (see [Accessing the source's root](#accessing-the-sources-root))